koffeine/templates/README.md

 - <a href="node">node</a>: Template for a Node.js project
 - <a href="vanilla">vanilla</a>: Template for a vanilla (JS, CSS, HTML) project
 - <a href="svelte">svelte</a>: Template for a Svelte project
+- <a href="svelte-hmr">svelte-hmr</a>: Template for a Svelte project with HMR support

 ## License